tymyrddin/purple/source/docs/audits/nis2/raft.md

 ## People and culture complete the vessel

 Security awareness training should be continuous and practical.
 Provide regular sessions for all staff, role-specific training for IT, security, and management, and phishing simulations to test effectiveness.
 Maintain visibility of security through ongoing communications, and ensure management understands their obligations under NIS2.

+[CTF and roleplay exercises](../../foundations/organisational-development/roleplay.md) extend this to technical competence: participants work through structured challenges with immediate feedback on success or failure.
+The format is self-correcting by design: the flag is either captured or it isn't, and the environment is realistic enough to produce observable behaviour rather than recalled procedure.
+A staff member who completes an incident-analysis or network-attack CTF has produced better competence evidence than one who attended the equivalent training session.
+Facilitation counts for more than delivery here.
+Awareness that changes behaviour comes from environments where people encounter realistic situations and have to make real decisions.
+A briefing that presents a recent incident from the sector and asks "what would you have done?" produces more durable learning than one that explains the correct procedure.
+The debrief, where people articulate what they noticed and what they would do differently, is where the awareness is actually formed.

 Human resources security begins at hiring.
 Conduct background checks where appropriate, include security clauses in contracts, deliver onboarding briefings, and ensure offboarding procedures revoke access and recover equipment.
 Employees should acknowledge acceptable use policies.